-Environmental engineering is a new CMU program that will benefit greatly from this project.
 The program will produce graduates with in-demand skills, especially in the area of water quality and management.
+Demand for entry-level environmental engineers has grown in recent years by 51 percent in Michigan, with more job openings than graduates.
 In addition, this program is expected to significantly increase the participation of women in engineering, a point of emphasis for the College of Science and Engineering.